 Plaza A will displace one field-identified feature, which represents a very minor impact.
-Plaza B, Plaza B1 and C will each displace three houses in the former Brighton Beach area; these features have no recognized heritage status although one is likely a sole surviving pre-1900 farmhouse in the immediate area.
-The impacts of Plazas B, B1 and C are considered to be minimal and mitigation of these features is probable.
+Plaza B and Plaza B1 will both displace three features, and Plaza C will displace two features and disrupt one feature in the former Brighton Beach area; these features have no recognized heritage status although one is likely a sole surviving pre-1900 farmhouse in the immediate area.
+Plaza B, B1 and C will also displace one cultural landscape unit.